BabylonJS/Documentation/content/features/featuresDeepDive/mesh/interactions/picking_collisions.md

 }
 ```

-The `meshes` property has always the length of the array of meshes you set with the  `picker.setPickingList` function so you can you index based look up for a picking hit.
+The `meshes` property has always the length of the array of meshes you set with the  `picker.setPickingList` function so you can use index based look up for a picking hit.
 If the `mesh` was not picked the `meshes` property contains `undefined` at the given index.
 There is no difference in the `thinInstanceIndexes` property.
 It returns the indexes in the samy way as the `pickAsync` function does.

 Before you can use multi picking you have to set the meshes you intend to pick with the `setPickingList` as you do when performing single picking.